carpentries-incubator/camera-traps/index.md

 > The data and lessons in this workshop were originally collected by WCS Afghanistan
 > for a field project located inthe Wakhan Corridor.
 > for snow leopard detections:
-> There is one data set included, which are available  on figshare
+> There is one data set included, which are available  on figshare that is shared by request
 > * Wakhan Corridor Snow Leopard Data ()
 >  under a CC-BY-04 license.
 You can download all of the data used in this workshop by clicking
 > Clicking the download link will download all of the files as a single compressed
 > (`.zip`) file.
 To expand this file, double click the folder icon in your file navigator application (for Macs, this is the Finder
 > application).